lsst-dm/ProdStat/doc/lsst.ProdStat/quickstart.rst

 The program reads timing data created by prep-timing-data command and build plots for each type of jobs in given time boundaries. each type of jobs in given time boundaries.
+One may change the start_at/stop_at limits to make a zoom in plot without rerunning prep-timing-data.

 report-to-jira
 --------------